jwabbott/flashcard-builder/INSTALL.md

 ### 2. Install required packages

 Example:
 conda install -c conda-forge pandas pillow python-docx pytest
+OR
+use the requirements.txt file in this repository

 ### 3. Run the script